 Ms. Camazine handles family law cases including division of complex property cases, spousal support, paternity and child support.
 She is well known for her handling of and complex child custody cases involving mental illness, addiction, sexual, physical, and emotional abuse, orders of protection and adult abuse orders motions to modify.
 Ms. Camazine is well known for her trial strategies and her expertise in the court room and handles lengthy, complicated custody and divorce matters.

-Patricia “Tricia” M. Scaglia, is a solo practitioner in Independence.
-She practices primarily in the area of family law, frequently serving as a Guardian ad Litem and mediator.
+Patricia M. "Tricia" Scaglia is a solo practitioner in Independence primarily practicing in family law.
+She frequently serves as a guardian ad litem and mediator.

 Tricia has served on The Missouri Bar Board of Governors since 2012.
 She is a past chair of the Family Law Section.
 Tricia was a recipient of the President's Award in 2016 and was the 2012 recipient of the Roger P. Krumm Family Law Award.

 Tricia earned her Juris Doctor from University of Missouri-Kansas City School of Law in 1997.